Skip to content

 Once you've built an audience, decide how to get it into your downstream tools.

-- Optimize delivery with AI using AI Decisioning, which selects the best channel, message, and timing for each customer.
+• Optimize delivery with AI using AI Decisioning, which uses reinforcement learning to pick the best channel, message, and timing for each customer.
+You define the goal and AI Decisioning learns what works over time.

 4. Launch with guardrails